bcrowe/growl/README.md

 $Growl = new Growl(new GrowlNotifyBuilder());

-// You can optionally set an alias for a command by passing in a string to the
+// You can optionally set an alias for a command, or specify its path, by
-// builder's constructor.
-For instance, if you've aliased 'growlnotify' to
+// passing in a string to the builder's constructor.
+For instance, if you've
-// 'grwl', you could set it as so:
+// aliased 'growlnotify' to 'grwl', you could set it as so:

 $Growl = new Growl(new GrowlNotifyBuilder('grwl'));
 ?>